mertkipcak/LiftOff/README.md

 I may add a theme and visual later on as I progress through the project.

+Json implementation have been heavily inspired and copied from JsonSerializationDemo.

 ## Note for the first phase

 First phase of the game will be designed as a console game where player tries to find an